oke-aditya/neural_encryption_networks/docs/templates/references.md

 ### Autoencoders:

-Nice set of [video lectures](https://www.youtube.com/watch?v=wPz3MPl5jvY&list=PLyqSpQzTE6M9gCgajvQbc68Hk_JKGBAYT&index=52) from NPTEL which describe how Auto-enocders work.
+Nice set of [video lectures](https://www.youtube.com/watch?v=wPz3MPl5jvY&list=PLyqSpQzTE6M9gCgajvQbc68Hk_JKGBAYT&index=52) from NPTEL which describe how Auto-enocders work in detail.

 ### Crpytography:

-- You can have a look at [Coursera Course](https://www.coursera.org/learn/crypto) from Stanford University.
+You can have a look at [Coursera Course](https://www.coursera.org/learn/crypto) from Stanford University.

 ## Credits